 The moon was dark on the bottom of its left side.
 It looked like a cookie with a bite out of it.
-I saw features: Tycho, Plato & the foot with 3 toes.
-The curve of Earth's shadow struck me as the moon entered the umbra.
-The curve was well-defined, and I understood how ancient Greeks knew the earth was round.
-I could also see how less enlightened cultures made up weird stories.
-The Vikings told of a wolf devouring the moon.
+I saw features: Plato, Tycho & the foot with 3 toes.
+The curve of Earth's shadow was well-defined, and I understood how the ancient Greeks knew the earth was round.
+I could also see how less enlightened cultures invented weird stories.
+Vikings told of a wolf devouring the moon.

 The moon darkened, and I thought it might disappear.
-I thought there might be dust in the atmosphere.
+I thought there might be dust in our atmosphere.
 The partial phase was striking with half the moon inside the umbra.

-A totally eclipsed moon remains visible because our atmosphere bends light onto its surface.
-Our atmosphere scatters light with short wavelengths.
+A totally eclipsed moon is visible because our atmosphere bends light onto its surface.
 Long wavelengths like orange and red reach the moon.
-I imagined myself on the moon, watching Earth cover the sun.
+I imagined myself on the moon watching Earth cover the sun.

 Totality lasted 50 minutes as the moon traveled through Earth's shadow.
 During totality, Regulus and Saturn brightened as did all the stars.
-It was hard to see them because I was in the middle of Nashville.
+They were hard to see because I was in the middle of Nashville.
 I called Michael!
 He was taking pictures.
-Totality is boring!
+Totality is boring.
 It is the going in and coming out that titillates.
-Action resumed as the moon emerged on the far side of Earth's shadow.
+The drama resumed as the moon emerged on the other side of Earth's shadow.
 It lightened around the bottom rim.
 Suddenly, it was one-third lit, then half-lit.
-The moon looked like a snowman's head wearing a toboggan.
+The moon looked like a snowman's head with a toboggan on it.
 The roundness of our planet was unmistakable.
 I sat on a bench in the courtyard and watched the full moon emerge as if nothing had happened.
 Clouds rolled in the instant the eclipse was over.
 Too late!
 I had seen one of nature's great spectacles!

 The eclipse lasted 3 hours, 26 minutes and was visible across North America.
 Everyone on the night side of Earth could see it.

-A lunar eclipse occurs every 6 months.
-It occurs when a full moon lines up with the earth & sun.
-There is not one every month because the moon's orbit is tilted 5 degrees.
+A total lunar eclipse occurs when a full moon lines up between the earth & sun.
+This happens once every 6 months because the moon's orbit is tilted 5 degrees.